-349 Westbourne Park Road, London W11 1EG
+349 Westbourne Park Road, London W11 1EG 020 7727 2725

-claregardensnursery@rbkc.gov.uk
+🔀 claregardensnursery@rbkc.gov.uk

-Age range: 3 months to 5 years Places: 41 places in total
+Opening times: Monday to Friday, 8am to 5.45pm Age range: 3 months to 5 years Places: 41 places in total

 Clare Gardens Day Nursery is in Ladbroke Grove (in Kensington and Chelsea).
 The nursery is open plan and has direct access to garden space for all children.
 With a range of fantastic indoor and outdoor resources.
 We are an inclusive setting and accommodate spaces for all children.
 We offer a range of funded places including universal and extended hours.